-External complaints about information disseminated can be made electronically, telephonically, or in the form of written correspondence.
+External complaints about information disseminated can be made electronically or in the form of written correspondence.
 James Eatmon, the Chief Information Officer (CIO), is the ACF official designated to receive and resolve complaints regarding information that does not comply with either the OMB guidelines or the agency's guidelines.
-The CIO's telephone number and email address are: (202) 690-5794, jeatmon@acf.dhhs.gov.
-His address is: James Eatmon, Director, Office of Information Services, Office of Administration, Aerospace Building, 7th Floor, 370 L'Enfant Promenade SW, Washington, D.C.
+The CIO's email address is: jeatmon@acf.dhhs.gov.
+His address is: James Eatmon, Director, Office of Information Services, Office of Administration, Administration for Children and Families, Aerospace Building, 7th Floor, 370 L'Enfant Promenade SW, Washington, D.C.
 20447.
-ACF will notify the complainant of the status of action taken within 45 working days from the receipt of the complaint.

-1. Responsibility of the Complainant
+A. Responsibility of the Complainant

-To seek a correction under Section 515 of Public Law 106-554 of information disseminated by the agency, individuals should follow the procedures described below:
+To seek a correction of information disseminated by the agency, individuals should follow the procedures described below:

-A complaint or request for review and correction of information shall be in written hard copy or electronic form;

-It shall be sent to the agency by mail or electronic-mail (e-mail); and

-It shall state that a request for correction of information is being submitted under Section 515 of Public Law 106-554.
+- A complaint or request for review and correction of information shall be in written hard copy or electronic form; - 2.
+It shall be sent to the agency by mail or electronic-mail (e-mail); - 3.
+It shall state that an information quality request for correction is being submitted.

-The complaint shall contain a detailed description of the specific material that needs to be corrected including where the material is located, i.e,. the publication title, date, and publication number, if any, or the website and web page address (URL), or the speech title, presenter, date and place of delivery;

-The specific reasons for believing the information is in error and supporting documentation, if any:

-The specific recommendations for correcting the information;

-A description of how the person submitting the complaint is affected by the information error; and
+The complaint shall contain

+- 4. a detailed description of the specific material that needs to be corrected including where the material is located, i.e., the publication title, date, and publication number, if any, or the website and web page address (URL), or the speech title, presenter, date and place of delivery; - 5.
+The specific reasons for believing the information does not comply with OMB, HHS or ACF guidelines and is in error and supporting documentation, if any; - 6.
+The specific recommendations for correcting the information; - 7.
+A description of how the person submitting the complaint is affected by the information error; and - 8.
 The name, mailing address, telephone number, e-mail address, and organizational affiliation, if any, of the individual making the complaint.